wallarm/product-documentation/docs/2.16/user-guides/settings/users.md

 Users of Wallarm clients can have the following roles:

 * **Administrator** with access to all Wallarm WAF settings
-* **Analyst** with access view main Wallarm WAF settings, information about attacks, [incidents][link-glossary-incident] and [vulnerabilities][link-glossary-vulnerability]
+* **Analyst** with access to main Wallarm WAF settings, information about attacks, [incidents][link-glossary-incident] and [vulnerabilities][link-glossary-vulnerability]
 * **Read Only** with access to view main Wallarm WAF settings
 * **Deploy** with access to create WAF nodes using the `addnode` script and with no access to Wallarm Console

 For Wallarm partners, global roles **Global Administrator**, **Global Analyst**, **Global Read Only** are also available.
 Global roles provide users with access to the partner account and linked client accounts, regular roles provide users with access only to the partner account.

 More detailed information about access of different user roles to Wallarm WAF entitites is provided in the table below.
-Entity management covers entity creating, editing and deleting.
+Entity management covers entity creating, editing, and deleting.

 | Entity              | Administrator / Global Administrator | Analyst / Global Analyst | Read Only / Global Read Only | Deploy                            |
 |---------------------|--------------------------------------|--------------------------|------------------------------|-----------------------------------|